 Studies show the number of skin cancer cases in the U.S. are growing at an alarming rate.
-In fact, over the past three decades, more people have been diagnosed with some form of skin cancer than all other cancers combined.
+In fact, over the past three decades, more people have been diagnosed with some form of skin cancer (most of which are nonmelanoma or basal and squamous cell skin cancers) than all other cancers combined.
+Melanoma, an aggressive form of skin cancer, is much less prevalent but is the deadliest type.

 - Melanoma accounts for less than 1% of skin cancer cases, but the vast majority of skin cancer deaths.

-- The estimated five-year survival rate for patients whose melanoma is detected early is about 98% in the U.S. The survival rate falls to 62% when the disease reaches the lymph nodes and 18% when the disease metastasizes to distant organs.
+- The estimated five-year survival rate for patients whose melanoma is detected early is about 98% in the U.S. The survival rate falls to 64% when the disease reaches the lymph nodes and 23% when the disease metastasizes to distant organs

 Skin Cancer Research